raspberrychris/cryptotravellers/content/blog/6-tips-and-tricks-for-beginners-of-cryptocurrency-the-basics.md

 \- Transactions with cryptocurrency are irreversible which means that there's no way for someone on the other end of your transaction to chargeback and get their money back after you've already sent them the money.

-\- Cryptocurrency is anonymous, so you don't have to worry about your transactions being tracked by some third party company or government institution and potentially used against you in a court of law for something unrelated.
+\- Cryptocurrency can be anonymous, so you don't always have to worry about your transactions being tracked by some third party company or government institution and potentially used against you in a court of law for something unrelated.

 \- It's much easier than ever before to buy cryptocurrency because there are many companies now that will sell it to you, some even letting you buy cryptocurrency with your debit or credit card.